Ryan Hunter-Reay: American Le Mans Series

 Hunter-Reay began to compete in the American Le Mans Series in 2002 at the Mobil 1 12 Hours of Sebring for JMB Racing in the No. 31 Aprimatic/Giesse Group Ferrari 360 Modena-Ferrari 3.6 L V8 with Peter Argetsinger and Andrea Montermini in the GT class.
 The car started sixth in its class and finished nineteenth due to a mechanical failure after 28 laps.
 The car would finish in 52nd place overall.
 JMB Racing would finish seventeenth in the GT teams championship (Hunter-Reay was unranked in the drivers championship).

 Hunter-Reay would return to the series in 2010.
 Hunter-Reay would drive for Level 5 Motorsports in the No. 95 US Bank Oreca FLM09-Chevrolet 6.2 L V8 with Scott Tucker and James Gue in the LMPC class.
 At the 12 Hours of Sebring, the car started tenth overall and second in its class.
 The car would complete 224 laps to finish in 32nd place, sixth in class.
 Tucker and Hunter-Reay were going to drive the car at the following race, the Tequila Patrón American Le Mans Series at Long Beach on the Streets of Long Beach.
 The car would fail to start the race.
 Level 5 Motorsports would go on to win the LMPC teams championship (Hunter-Reay was unranked in the drivers championship).

-In 2011, Hunter-Reay returned with Level 5 Motorsports to drive the No. 055 Microsoft Office 2010/Microsoft Windows Azure/Alpina Watches Lola B11/40-HPD HR28TT 2.8 L Turbo V6 with Scott Tucker and Luis Díaz in the LMP2 class.
-At the season-opening 12 Hours of Sebring the car started 17th overall and 2nd in its class.
+In 2011, Hunter-Reay returned with Level 5 Motorsports to drive the No. 055 Microsoft Office 2010/Microsoft Azure/Alpina Watches Lola B11/40-HPD HR28TT 2.8 L Turbo V6 with Scott Tucker and Luis Díaz in the LMP2 class.
+At the season-opening 12 Hours of Sebring the car started 17th overall and second in its class.
 The car completed three-hundred laps to win its class and finish 20th overall.
 Hunter-Reay finished fourth in the LMP2 drivers standings with thirty points while Level 5 Motorsports won the LMP2 teams championship with 130 points.